leemunroe/grunt-email-workflow/readme.md

 We encourage you __not__ to store sensitive data in your git repository.
 If you must, please look into [git-encrypt](https://github.com/shadowhand/git-encrypt) or some other method of encrypting your configuration secrets.

 1. Create a file `secrets.json` in your project root.
 2. Paste the following sample code in `secrets.json` and enter the appropriate credentials for the services you want to connect with.

-It's ok to leave these defaults, but they should exist.
+If you don't use or need these services **it's ok to leave these defaults**, but they should exist for this to work.

 ```
 {